-Investors still expect an impressive tightening of monetary policy in 2022-2023 (Fed Funds rate at 3.20% in one year and 2.85% in three years).
-But they believe that the equilibrium long term rate (or "neutral" rate) will be rather low (2.17%).
+Investors expect an impressive tightening of monetary policy in 2022-2023 (Fed Funds rate at 4.11% in one year and 3.36% in three years), but these expectations continue to be lower than the Fed's new forward guidance.
+At this stage, investors probably see some downside risks to the Fed forecasts as they fear a high risk of recession in 2023.
+Markets seem also to believe that the equilibrium long term rate (or "neutral" rate) will be rather low (2.23%).
 Their confidence is probably based on two key assumptions.
 On the one hand, the Fed will succeed in its fight against inflation and bring back price increases in the long term around 2% per annum.
 On the other hand, for structural reasons, the equilibrium "risk-free" real rate is considered rather low.
 This optimistic view about the real "risk-free" rate may be challenged in the future given the lack of control over fiscal policies in many parts of the world.

-Main market-moving news: 25 July 2022
+Main market-moving news: 23 September 2022